Aurornis 4 months ago

 You can't search across instances nor can you (afaik) maintain identity across them.

-• globular-toast a day ago
+• globular-toast 4 months ago

 Centralised so easy to use.
 Why don't more people use PGP and web of trust?
 Convenience and security rarely align, and people will choose convenience every time.

-• sergiotapia a day ago
+• sergiotapia 4 months ago

 it's a turbo left version of truth social. so people into that flock to use bluesky.

-• nailer a day ago
+• nailer 4 months ago

 Bluesky appeals to people that don’t wish to meet or interact with anyone from the other side of the aisle - like a left wing version of Truth Social.

-jer0me 2 days ago
+jer0me 4 months ago

 This is very cool.
 These features would be useful: